Dovetail Alternative: ValidateThat vs Dovetail (2026)

 | Interview transcription | No | Yes, automated |

-| Starting price | Free | $29/user/month |
+| Starting price | Free | $59/editor/month ($19/viewer) |

 Pricing

-CardSort offers three tiers:
+ValidateThat offers four tiers:

-- Starter ($29/user/month) -- Full analysis tools
+- Editor ($59/editor/month) -- Full analysis tools

 - Enterprise -- Custom pricing

-If you need both card sorting and a research repository, CardSort Pro plus Dovetail Starter runs about $48/month.
-That is a fraction of what enterprise research platforms charge ($15,000-$30,000+ per year for tools like UserTesting or UserZoom).
+If you need both card sorting and a Dovetail-style research repository, ValidateThat Starter ($19/month) plus Dovetail Editor ($59/month) runs $78/month.
+That is still a fraction of what enterprise research platforms charge ($15,000-$30,000+ per year for tools like UserTesting or UserZoom).
+If interview logging is all you need from Dovetail, ValidateThat Pro alone ($49/month) bundles interviews with card sorts, tree tests, and surveys at lower total cost.

 When to Use What

-Pick CardSort when you need to:
+Pick ValidateThat when you need to:

 - Test how users categorize your site's content